jihoonog/CMPUT-503/README.md

 ## Exercise 4

 Exercise 4 is where we implement a crash avoidance and leader following mechanism for our Duckiebots.
 It's a combination of work from previous exercises.

+## Exercise 5

+Exercise 5 is where we implement a machine learning model that can detect single numerical digits posted around Duckietown.

+## Final Project

+For our final project we combined all that we've learned from the previous exercise to program our bot to drive through a driving course at park at the end.